qrvey/partner-portal/v2-website/versioned_docs/version-6.5/get-started/system-components.md

 4. **Embedding and APIs** - Widgets and APIs to be used for embedding Qrvey components into a host application.

 All of the created Qrvey contents can be deployed as a standalone application or be embedded into other software applications and platforms through the use of widgets and APIs.
 A short description of each of these components, and links to get you started with each can be found below.
-Additional training videos can be found <a href="/docs/video-training/building-qrvey-sample/multi-tenancy-architecture" target="_blank">here</a>.
+Additional training videos can be found [here](../video-training/building-qrvey-sample/multi-tenancy-architecture.md).

 ## Admin Center
 The Admin Center is an application to manage and monitor your: